SophieDeBenedetto/blog/posts/go_concurrency.md

 ## Conclusion

 Phew!
-We introduces a LOT of concepts and strategies in this post.
+We introduced a LOT of concepts and strategies in this post.
 Let's recap.

 We had a concurrency problem to solve––we needed to write code that could process a set of student course registrations within the same time period.